portsoc/ws_api/README.md

  2. new feature: add paging to the main page to go beyond the first 10 results (you might want to define query parameter `page` for that)
  3. new feature: add a per-picture page to show a single picture nicely
  4. new feature: look for a thumbnail package and process the image into full resolution for viewing and thumbnail for the index page
- 5. new feature if you like databases: make title search full-text - MySQL has fulltext indexes and search functions
+ 5. new feature if you like databases: make title search full-text - databases have fulltext indexes and search functions

 NB: if you're choosing an image processing package the benefit of choosing a native JS library is that it will work on any platform.
 Conversely the benefit of something that's compiles for a specific OS is native speed.
 We tend to favour portability for ease of development by many users.